 The rent-to-own business involves dealers that rent homes, furniture, cars, appliances, electronics, and jewelry to consumers.
 This arrangement provides the customer with immediate access to these assets for relatively low weekly or monthly payments.

-Individuals in need of a short term loan can use their tax refunds as collateral.
-While this affords taxpayers fast access to their refund dollars, this convenience comes at a high price.
+Individuals in need of a short term loan can use their tax refund as collateral.
+While this affords taxpayers fast access to their refund dollars, this convenience comes with a high price.

 If a cash advance is needed to cover short-term expenses, borrowers have the option of taking out a payday loan.
 As the name implies, this type of loan is paid back when the borrower receives his or her next paycheck.